-Vigo in Galicia is the largest European fresh fish port and the biggest fishing port in the World.
-Naturally, the best seafood in Spain you can find in Vigo.
+Vigo in Galicia is the largest European port of fresh fishand the biggest fishing port in the World.
+Naturally, the best seafood in Spain can be found in Vigo.
 The city of Vigo is popularly called the seafood capital of Spain.
-The Vigo estuary is home of the finest fresh oysters, mussels, barnacles, crabs, shrimps, octopus, cuttlefish, sea bass and more.
+The Vigo estuary is home to the finest fresh oysters, mussels, barnacles, crabs, shrimps, octopus, cuttlefish, sea bass, and more.

-- And check out street stalls along Rúa da Pescadería street (also called Rúa das Ostras – Oyster Street by locals).
+- Check out street stalls along Rúa da Pescadería street (also called Rúa das Ostras – Oyster Street by locals).

 FOOD TOURS IN SPAIN

-If you are interested in traditional Spanish cuisine beyond seafood, a great way to explore Spain and to eat like a local while in Spain is to take a food tour: from tasting tapas, secret food tours, Spanish cooking classes, tasting sherry wines, and authentic Spanish wines, to touring local markets and having typical Spanish dinner while watching traditional flamenco show.
+If you are interested in traditional Spanish cuisine beyond seafood, a great way to explore Spain and eat like a local while in Spain is to take a food tour: from tasting tapas, secret food tours, Spanish cooking classes, tasting sherry wines, and authentic Spanish wines, to touring local markets and having typical Spanish dinner while watching traditional flamenco show.